nexpid/ThemesPlus/README.md

 ### Custom Icon Colors

-Currently the one and only feature of Vendetta Themes+ is the ability to recolor icons.
+Recolors icons. (this changes the color of the icon _completely_!)
 Structure:

 - `icons` — object, contains all the icons
   - key — string, codename of an asset
+  - value
-  - value — string array, hex colors of this icon for each theme in this order: dark, light, amoled, darker (only one color is required)
+    - string array, hex colors of this icon for each theme[^1] (only one color is required)
+    - string, applies to all themes

 Example: